cheungbx/Odroid-Go-Micropython-games/README.md

 # usage:
 # from gameogo import *
 # g=gameOGO()
-# follow by your game logics
+# follow by your game logics (see the example game source code).